FaustUA/hello-world/README.md

 # hello-world
 Test project

-I'm currently work on Cossacks 3 game and gonna upgrade my C++ skills with this project.
+I'm not working on Cossacks 3 anymore.
+My current language is C++.

-Ukraine rules!
+And Lua.